-Bucking and bowing foundation walls are a common problem for homes built in the St. Louis area.
-Your basement walls serve two main purposes; to keep your basement free of the surrounding soil, and to hold up the structure of your home.
-If you have noticed bowed or buckling basement walls, then both of those functions can be compromised which can lead to much bigger problems and potentially expensive damage to your home.
+A buckling foundation and bowed walls are common problems for homes built in the St. Louis area.
+Your basement walls serve two main purposes; to keep your basement free of the surrounding soil and to hold up the structure of your home.
+If you have noticed bowed or buckling basement walls, then both of those functions can be compromised, leading to much bigger problems and potentially expensive damage to your home.

-Our experts at Mid America Piering understand that bowed walls are a serious problem and have the experience and tools needed to repair your bowed walls.
-If you think you have bowed basement walls in your home contact our experts, we can help you determine what you might need to have the issue corrected.
+Our experts at Mid America Piering understand that bowed or leaning foundation walls are a serious problem and have the experience and tools needed to repair your bowed walls.
+If you think you have bowed basement walls in your home, contact our experts, we can help you determine what you might need to have the issue corrected.

 There are several ways to repair bowed basement walls.
 Each has its specific uses depending on the level of damage and the wall type.
 Read below to learn more.